Spanish Legion: Early campaigns

 When Morocco gained its independence in 1956 the legion continued in existence as part of the garrison of the remaining Spanish enclaves and territories in North Africa.
-The legion fought Arab irregulars in the Ifni War in 1957–58.
+The legion fought Moroccan irregulars in the Ifni War in 1957–58.

 On 17 June 1970, Legion units opened fire and killed between two and eleven demonstrators at the Zemla neighbourhood in El Aaiun, Spanish Sahara, modern day Western Sahara.
 The incident, which became known as the Zemla Intifada, had a significant influence on pushing the Sahrawi anticolonial movement into embarking on an armed struggle which continues, though Spain has long since abandoned the territory and handed it over to Morocco.

 Through the course of the legion's history Spaniards (including natives of the colony of Spanish Guinea) have made up the majority of its members, with foreigners accounting for 25 percent or less.
-During the Rif War of the 1920s most of the Foreigners serving with the legion were Spanish speaking Latin Americans.
+During the Rif War of the 1920s most of the foreigners serving with the legion were Spanish speaking Latin Americans.